 Oceaneering reduces quarterly deficit

-Oceaneering has reported a net loss of $24.8 million, or 25 cents per share, on revenue of $427 million for the first quarter 2020.
+Oceaneering has reported a net loss of $24.8 million, or 25 cents per share, on revenue of $427 million for the second quarter 2020.

 Adjusted net loss was $14.2 million, or 14 cents per share, reflecting the impact of $9.6 million of pre-tax adjustments and $3.3 million of other discrete tax adjustments.